tschm/package/README.md

 * Documentation generation with pdoc
 * Support of a DevContainer

-## Usage

-This is serving as a feeder into the [cradle](https://github.com/cvxgrp/cradle) system only.

 ## Development Commands

 ```bash
 make fmt     # Install pre-commit hooks and run them on all files
 ```

-## License

-This project is licensed under the MIT license - see the LICENSE file for details.

 ## Contributing